mparasch/current-weather-app/README.md

 ├── weather_app.py        # Main script for the weather application
-├── weather_app.spec      # PyInstaller specification file for creating an executable ├── background_image.png  # Background image for the GUI (ensure this file exists)
+├── weather_app.spec      # PyInstaller specification file for creating an executable ├── background_image.png  # Background image for the GUI (ensure this file exists) ├── app_screenshot.png    # screenshot example of how the app should behave
 ```
 ---